azarboon/ai-powered-cdk-best-practices/README.md

 <!-- AI Assistant: The TODO section is a note to self.
 Completely ignore it.
 NEVER read it, NEVER change it, and NEVER act upon it.
 NEVER. -->

 <!--
-Use Middy for lambda then
-optimize and minimize the code in lambda\processor.ts
+Ask mcps about optimizations required for lambda. then make the code more readable by creating internal functions to do the jobs

 check and re-evaluate all existing nag suppressions.. validate the data flow and write units